For children who are 3 – 5 years old by August 31.

 In-Person (when health guidelines allow for a return to the classroom): Typically children sign up for 2 to 4 days a week, with 2 – 3.5 hours of class time, depending on their age, and on the programs at that preschool.
 In the classroom, there are several engaging and developmentally appropriate learning activities set up, and children are encouraged to move around and explore at their own pace.
 Your child can create art, practice drawing and writing, build with blocks, engage in pretend play, explore new materials, gain academic skills, play on the playground or join indoor large motor activities, and attend field trips.

-Online (Fall 2020): Children will have 30 – 60 minutes of class content for each day they are signed up for class.
+Online (Winter 2020 – 21): Children will have 30 – 60 minutes of class content for each day they are signed up for class.
 This will include interactive online circle times on Zoom with the whole class, typically around 30 minutes long, scheduled at convenient times throughout the week.
 They may also have online small groups or online one-on-ones with the teacher, to allow for maximum interaction with the teacher.
 Some preschools will also offer some asynchronous learning – custom made videos or other activities that families can fit into their schedule wherever convenient and repeat as often as they choose.
 Specific schedules will be set by each preschool – see their websites for details.
+Here is a summary of schedules and fees as of January 2021.

 Also, teachers will provide ideas for optional activities parents can offer at home that cover the range of child development/learning needs.
 Ideas may be communicated by email, or during online circle time, or via an app like Seesaw.
 Some activities will be intended for children to do independently with minimal parent support, but some will be parent-child projects so you have the opportunity to learn together.
 Some co-ops may offer packets of materials for monthly pick-up, as well as guidance and helpful suggestions.